edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* run1.mp4 which is the recorded video of simulator in autonomous mode

-Additionally model.py imports the following file:
+Additionally model.py imports the following python files:
 * nvidia.py containing an implementation of the nvidia NN model
 * generator.py containing the generator function for training the network
 * balance_samples.py containg a function for balancing samples